 Step 2: Import Image Settings

-Convert your imported image sprite mode to multiple.
+.
 Note that this texture must have multiple sprites that can be sliced so that we can use a single atlas to show different images.

 Step 3: Slice the Images

-Slice the Images by opening the sprite editor.
+Slice the images by opening the sprite editor.

 Step 4: Create the Sprite Asset

-You need to create a sprite asset for TextMeshPro use.
-To do that, you need to first select the image you want to create a sprite asset from.
+use.
+To do that, you must first select the image you want to create a sprite asset from.

 Step 5: Add TextMeshPro to the Canvas